carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 `GET /equipment`.

-When the information is returned with success, a list of equipment will be available.

-The list of equipment may contain 0 or more equipment, with the CAN variable informations present according to the availability on that specific equipment.
+When the information is returned with success, a list of equipment will be available with the CAN variable informations present according to the availability on that specific equipment.

 Refer to the [CAN Variables](#can-variables) section to see the possible returned values.